 It is notable that the 80D has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the X30 are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the 80D followed on from the Canon 70D.
+Both the 80D and the X30 have been discontinued, but can regularly be found used on ebay.
+The 80D was replaced by the Canon 90D, while the X30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.